alexrepsec/alexrepsec/README.md

 - <a href="https://github.com/alexrepsec/IOC-Enrichment-Triage">Security Automation with Shuffle SOAR</a>
 - <a href="https://github.com/alexrepsec/incident-response-lab">Incident Response Planning and Execution
 - <a href="https://github.com/alexrepsec/Case-Management-with-TheHive">Case Management with TheHive
-- <a href="">Scripting and Automation for Threat Mitigation
+- <a href="https://github.com/alexrepsec/Scripting-and-Automation-for-Threat-Mitigation">Scripting and Automation for Threat Mitigation